mxsm/document/Java/JSE/并发和多线程/AQS.md

         return n;
     }

-    /**
-     * Returns a collection containing threads that may be waiting to
-     * acquire.
-Because the actual set of threads may change
-     * dynamically while constructing this result, the returned
-     * collection is only a best-effort estimate.
-The elements of the
-     * returned collection are in no particular order.
-This method is
-     * designed to facilitate construction of subclasses that provide
-     * more extensive monitoring facilities.
-     *
-     * @return the collection of threads
-     */
     public final Collection<Thread> getQueuedThreads() {
         ArrayList<Thread> list = new ArrayList<Thread>();
         for (Node p = tail; p != null; p = p.prev) {